ilyasssss2004/Autonomous-AI-SOAR-Platform/README.md

 Handles SSH Brute Force (T1110), enriches IP reputation via AbuseIPDB, utilizes Google Gemini to draft context-rich Slack and Email alerts, and auto-provisions a tracking case in TheHive.

-**Engineering Note — Alert Fatigue Reduction:** To prevent notification spam and API rate-limiting during high-volume attacks, a custom JavaScript node was engineered to track offending IPs in n8n's static workflow memory, enforcing a strict 2-minute cooldown window before allowing a duplicate alert to proceed to the AI engine and SOC dashboards.
+**Alert Fatigue Reduction:** To prevent notification spam and API rate-limiting during high-volume attacks, a custom JavaScript node was engineered to track offending IPs in n8n's static workflow memory, enforcing a strict 2-minute cooldown window before allowing a duplicate alert to proceed to the AI engine and SOC dashboards.

 <details>
   <summary><b>Click to view the Custom JS Rate-Limiting Logic</b></summary>